bitranox/fingerprint/README.rst

 All fingerprints are stored in csv, Excel compatible format, for convenient filtering, sorting, etc.

-sources are included, but You just might use the .exe files created with pyinstaller
+sources are included, but You just might use the .exe files created with pyinstaller from `Releases <https://github.com/bitranox/fingerprint/releases>`_

 Installation
 ------------

-no installation required, just use the .exe files from dist directory
+no installation required, just use the .exe files from `Releases <https://github.com/bitranox/fingerprint/releases>`_

 Requirements
 ---------------